regix1/qbt-cleanup/README.md

 1. The tool connects to your qBittorrent WebUI
 2. If FileFlows integration is enabled, it checks for currently processing files
 3. It checks torrents against the specified criteria:
-   - For downloading torrents: Checks against MAX_DOWNLOAD_*_DAYS if stale cleanup is enabled
+   - For stalled downloads: Checks against MAX_STALLED_*_DAYS if stall cleanup is enabled
    - For seeding torrents: Checks against PRIVATE_RATIO/DAYS and NONPRIVATE_RATIO/DAYS (or qBittorrent's settings)
    - It applies CHECK_PRIVATE_PAUSED_ONLY to private torrents and CHECK_NONPRIVATE_PAUSED_ONLY to non-private torrents
    - If force delete is enabled, it also checks non-paused torrents that have exceeded criteria for the specified time